mmistakes/minimal-mistakes/_posts/2015-07-03-react-js-tutorial-with-play_scala_webjars.md

     org.webjars" % "react" % "0.13.3"

 React recommends writing your code in [JSX](https://jsx.github.io), which is an abstraction of Javascript.
 It is statically typed and mostly type-safe.
 JSX code is then precompiled to Javascript and ran as any other .js file.
-If you don't the precompilation on your server, it will be automagically done in the browser, but this will lead to the runtime warning ` In order to enable this precompilation, we need to include the [`sbt-react`](https://github.com/ddispaltro/sbt-reactjs) plugin to our project.
+If you don't the precompilation on your server, it will be automagically done in the browser, but this will lead to the runtime warning.
+In order to enable this precompilation, we need to include the [sbt-react](https://github.com/ddispaltro/sbt-reactjs) plugin to our project.
 Open the file `plugins.sbt` in your `project` folder and add

     addSbtPlugin("com.github.ddispaltro" % "sbt-reactjs" % "0.5.0")